 Clive Hamilton’s books Silent Invasion and Hidden Hand are important, not because of the quality of the content— paranoid propaganda—but because the influencers behind Hamilton’s crusade reveal his role as a cog in a vast narrative management machine.
-(Read part one here; and part two here.)
+(Part three of a series.
+Other instalments are available here: part one; part two; part four; part five.)

 When Charles Sturt University public ethics professor Clive Hamilton published Silent Invasion in 2018, alleging a vast Chinese infiltration operation in Australia, it dramatically escalated mainstream media hysteria over Chinese influence on Australian politics.
 The book and the hysteria it fuelled justified the controversial espionage and foreign interference legislation the Malcolm Turnbull government pushed into law that year.
 Yet mainstream reporting exhibits a curious inconsistency: some Chinese “spies” are zealously exposed with only dubious evidence, while others are staunchly defended from official espionage allegations—seemingly to prevent uncomfortable attention falling on their powerful friends.